 Packing for any vacation can be stressful as you try to choose the right clothes and accessories, not to mention organizing all your travel documents, toiletries, medication, power cords, and even entertainment such as books, travel games or toys for the kids.
-While many travelers are afraid of forgetting some crucial item, there are certain items that should never be part of your cruise luggage.
+While many travelers are afraid of forgetting some crucial item, there are certain items that should never be part of your cruise luggage and you can’t take on a cruise.

 What NOT to Take on a Cruise